Dominican Republic: Santiago

 Onsite Staff: The Resident Coordinator of the CIEE Santiago program is Ryan Bowen.
 Ryan earned a bachelor’s degree in Spanish literary and cultural studies and religious studies from Occidental College in Los Angeles, California.
 During college, he studied abroad in the Dominican Republic as a participant on CIEE’s Liberal Arts program in Santiago.
 An avid traveler, Ryan spent four years working with underserved youth from communities in New York and Washington state, traveled through east Africa, and rode across the U.S. on his bicycle.
 Ryan’s passion for the DR is complemented by a love for photography.
 He shares deep knowledge of the fascinating people and places of Hispaniola with students on CIEE Santiago study programs.

-Requirements Fulfilled: This program fulfills the two-course international studies general education requirement and the overseas requirement for the Latin American Studies minor.
+Requirements Fulfilled: This program fulfills the 8-credit International Studies general education requirement and the overseas requirement for the Latin American Studies minor.

 Curriculum: Students may take a maximum of 16 credits at PUCMM, including a Spanish language course; the program’s core course, Contemporary Dominican Republic: Political and Socioeconomic Processes; and PUCMM’s elective courses.
 They may also take the optional 2-credit CIEE Seminar on Living and Learning in Santiago.
 Based on the results of an on-site language proficiency examination at the beginning of the program, students are placed into one of three advanced language levels, which determines the required language course and electives they may take.
 Students are required to enroll in the Community Partnership Internship, Poverty and Development Dominican Republic Case Study, Social Research Methods, a Spanish course at their level, and the Capstone Project.
 Students also have the opportunity to take a 1-credit direct enrollment course elective at PUCMM.
-A sampling of the courses and course descriptions are available on the CIEE Courses webpage for the program.
+A sampling of the courses and course descriptions are available on the CIEE Santiago Liberal Arts program page under the Academics tab.

 Excursions: The program offers an extensive agenda of educational excursions throughout the country and provides weekly calendars of local socio-cultural activities in Santiago and the surrounding area.
 Offerings include rural and urban volunteer opportunities, numerous day trips, and class trips designed to supplement classroom content.
 Past weekend excursions have included visits to the Valley of Constanza, the Samaná Peninsula, the Bonao area, and Playa Ensenada.
 Day trips include visits to sites such as the Capital and its Zona Colonial; the Hermanas Mirabal Museum in Salcedo; La Vega during Carnaval season; and to the market town of Dajabón, the principal commercial and economic development zone on the Haitian-Dominican border.